asalber/aprendeconalf/content/en/teaching/statistics/exams/physiotherapy/physiotherapy-2018-05-31.md

 1. Compute the probability that the femur length of a fetus with 25 weeks is greater than 46 mm.

-2. Compute the probability that the femur lenght of a fetus with 25 weeks is between 46 and 49 mm.
+2. Compute the probability that the femur length of a fetus with 25 weeks is between 46 and 49 mm.

 3. Compute an interval $(a,b)$ centered at the mean, such that it contains 80% of the femur lengths of fetus with 25 weeks.